geoffreyvanwyk/geoffreyvanwyk.dev/content/pages/portfolio.md

 * existing users who want to see what is available in the newest version;
 * etc.

-The sandboxes are supposed to automatically reset to fresh states every hour, but I must still [implement this feature][itf]{: target="_blank"}.
+The sandboxes automatically reset to fresh states every hour.

 The website and Moodle instances are _automatically_ installed and updated with [Ansible][a]{: target="_blank"} using my custom roles for Moodle and PHP.